PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Our Proposed PEER

-To provide fine-grained supervision, we introduce UniFiReward (Figure~\ref{fig:reward}), which supports multi-turn evaluation and enables both step-wise feedback like Process Reward Model (PRM) and outcome-level comparisons like Outcome Reward Model (ORM).
-As demonstrated in our experiments presented in Table~\ref{tab:reward}, this approach outperforms using PRM or ORM alone.
-Inspired by generative reward frameworks~\cite{Li2024Generative, Zhang2025R1-Reward}, UnifiReward outputs natural language judgments, which are parsed into actionable scalar rewards.
-Speicifically, for the $t$-th round of the $i$-th sample, the reward model outputs a token sequence $\mathbf{y}_t^i=[v_1^{(t,i)}, v_2^{(t,i)},...,v_{n_t^i}^{(t,i)}]$, where $n_t^i$ represents the total number of tokens, and is trained to minimize the cross-entropy loss:
+To provide fine-grained supervision, we introduce UnifiReward, a unified reward model that supports multi-turn evaluation and enables both step-wise feedback, similar to PRM, and outcome-level comparisons, similar to ORM.
+Inspired by recent generative reward modeling frameworks~\cite{Li2024Generative, Dai2025From}, UnifiReward outputs natural language judgments, which are subsequently parsed into actionable scalar rewards.
+Specifically, for the $t$-th round of the $i$-th sample, the reward model outputs a token sequence $\mathbf{y}_t^i=[v_1^{(t,i)}, v_2^{(t,i)},...,v_{n_t^i}^{(t,i)}]$, where $n_t^i$ represents the total number of tokens.
+The reward model is trained by minimizing the following cross-entropy loss:

-where $\theta_r$ is the parameters of the reward model, $H_t^i$ represents the token-concatenated sequence of the conversation history, and $\oplus$ denotes token concatenation.
+where $\theta_r$ is the parameters of the reward model, $H_t^i$ represents the conversation history, and $\oplus$ denotes token concatenation.

-UnifiReward assigns scores based on three criteria: 1) Reasoning step accuracy: +1 for each correct step and -1 for each incorrect.
-2) Final response preference: +1 if the output matches or outperforms the reference; -1 otherwise.
-3) Format completeness: +1 if all steps and final response are included; -1 if any are missing.
-This unified scoring mechanism enables precise, interpretable feedback and supports the joint optimization of reasoning quality and response effectiveness during RL training.
+UnifiReward assigns rewards according to three criteria: 1) Reasoning step accuracy: +0.5 for each step that gets ``True'' from UnifiReward and 0 for each step that gets ``False''.
+2) Final response preference: +0.5 if the output matches or outperforms the reference; 0 otherwise.
+For example, if the output of PEER is in the first position, +0.5 when UnifiReward outputs ``The first sentence is better'' or ``The two sentences are almost equally good'', and 0 in all other cases.
+3) Format completeness: +1 if all steps and final response are included; 0 if any are missing.

+Under this design, reasoning correctness can contribute up to 2 points in total, whereas format completeness contributes up to 1 point.
+In this way, reasoning quality is weighted twice as heavily as format compliance, encouraging the model to prioritize accurate and well-structured reasoning rather than merely producing outputs in the required format.
+Overall, this unified scoring mechanism provides precise and interpretable feedback, thereby supporting the joint optimization of reasoning quality and response effectiveness during RL training.
+More detailed scoring rules are provided in Figure 12 of the supplementary material.